-Organization.
-In §3 we review the framework for the conventional HT limit for the waiting times in the single server queue.
-In §4 we establish the HT FCLT's for the waiting times in the $G_n/G_n/1$ model with the two different scalings by exploiting §3.
-In §5 we establish limits for associated counting processes.
+In Section 3 we review the framework for the conventional HT limit for the waiting times in the single-server queue.
+In Section 4 we establish the HT FCLTs for the waiting times in the $G_n/G_n/1$ model with the two different scalings by exploiting Section 3.
+In Section 5 we establish limits for associated counting processes.
 These require further unconventional scaling plus an unconventional space and topology.
-In §6 we obtain heavy-traffic limits for associated continuous-time processes, such as the workload and queue length.
-In §7 we obtain a HT FCLT for the $G_n/D/\infty$ model related to the motivating inventory problem from [12].
+In Section 6 we obtain HT limits for associated continuous-time processes, such as the workload and queue length.
+In Section 7 we obtain an HT FCLT for the $G_n/D/\infty$ model related to the motivating inventory problem from [12].

 We have also done related work.
-In [11] we obtain additional heavy-traffic limits for the stationary distributions.
-In [9] we study the heavily loaded GI/D/n + GI manyserver queue with customer abandonment (the +GI).
+In [11] we obtained additional HT limits for the stationary distributions.
+In [9] we studied the heavily loaded GI/D/n + GI many-server queue with customer abandonment (the +GI).
 We show that the nearly deterministic nature leads to nearly periodic behavior, which can be understood through a careful study of the limiting deterministic fluid model.